Submissions

 • If applicable, you have obtained all relevant permits, and the permit numbers and validity dates have been provided in your Methods

-• If applicable, you have declared any conflicts of interest in your cover letter
+• If applicable, you have declared any conflicts of interest in the Author declaration and Title page

 • If applicable, you have obtained any necessary permissions to reuse data, figures or tables